 The court then must find that the reconciliation efforts by the parties failed and future attempts to reconcile are impracticable and not in the best interests of the family.

 Proving irreconcilable differences requires a showing that the parties have lived apart for at least six months.
 Once parties establish the six-month separation, the court presumes satisfaction of the irreconcilability requirement.

 Additionally, you may receive a divorce decree with no waiting period if both parties agree to irreconcilable differences.
 When both parties agree to irreconcilable differences, this may substantially reduce the cost of your divorce in Illinois.
 However, even if your spouse disagrees, you may still receive a divorce decree after the six months have passed.

 Collaborative divorce provides another option for cost-sensitive parties and operates similarly to mediation.
 Attorneys work to resolve differences between parties.
 Upon resolution, the attorneys draft an agreement reflecting the resolution reached by the parties.
 Collaborative divorce significantly decreases the average cost of divorce in Illinois by reducing court involvement.

-Although most couples disagree about specific issues relating their dissolution, parties may resolve them through negotiation.
+Although most couples disagree about specific issues relating to their dissolution, parties may resolve them through negotiation.
 Parties may reach an agreement on all or some of the problems.
 The matters that need to be decided in a divorce include:

 – Property division,